EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 |---|---|
 |x=[alice, bob], y=[table1]| Alice and Bob lifted a table together|

 Now each *solution group* properly represents the fact that "students" is *plural* by having more than one student in the solution.
 Thus, solution groups are needed to properly represent plural semantics in this solver.
+This is how *distributive* ad *cumulative* readings are represented.

 One way for our solver to group solutions is by performing a second pass over the individual solutions and grouping them, just like we just did.
 The algorithm is: